realsenseai/realsense-ros/README.md

 <details>
   <summary>
-    ROS1 Wrapper for Intel® RealSense™ cameras
+    ROS1 Wrapper for RealSense™ cameras
   </summary>
-    ROS1 Wrapper for Intel® RealSense™ cameras is not supported anymore, since our developers team are focusing on ROS2 distro.<br>
+    ROS1 Wrapper for RealSense™ cameras is not supported anymore, since our developers team are focusing on ROS2 distro.<br>
     For ROS1 wrapper, go to <a href="https://github.com/IntelRealSense/realsense-ros/tree/ros1-legacy">ros1-legacy</a> branch
 </details>